-- Have 10 credits at NCEA Level 2 in Mathematics.
-This applies to the following endorsements: Electrical Engineering, Electronics Engineering and Audio-
+- have 10 credits at NCEA Level 2 in Mathematics.
+This applies to the following endorsements: Electrical Engineering, Electronics Engineering and Audio-Visual Technician.

 A pre-entry diagnostic analysis may be requested to identify any extra support an applicant may require to enter the programme.

 The following courses are valid for 2016.
 The courses may be offered as part of the programme.
 Click on the course links below to see the course details and timetables.

 |Electrical Fundamentals A (ETEC3821)||15 credits (0.125 EFTS)||To enable students to develop understanding, skills and professional practice in AC & DC circuits and work safely and effectively to Electrical Service Technician ’A’ theory and practice standards.|